 The Group's objective is to manage its funds in a way that will facilitate growth in core business under a wide range of market conditions.
-The Group maintains, and adheres to, a Liquidity Risk Management framework (LRMF).
+The Group maintains, and adheres to, an Internal Risk Management Framework (LRMF).
 This process includes acknowledgements of liquidity risks within the Group and justification of the amount of liquidity that is being held based on the liquidity risk profile of the organisation.